 Welcome from Dean Moore

 We’re here to help you get the most from your SIU experience and to help you prepare for a successful future life.
 With state-of-the-art facilities, comprehensive services, and extensive collections, we invite you to explore our six (eight beginning in 2014) floors of comfortable seating, 200 computer workstations, sixteen group study rooms, meeting rooms, and classrooms.
 Throughout the building, you will find flexible, technology-equipped seating arrangements that encourage collaboration and innovation.
-We host a variety of historical and artistic exhibits in the Rotunda and Hall of Presidents and Chancellors offer an escape from the intensity of study while the Guyon Auditorium offers an inviting venue for films, presentations, and programs.
+We host a variety of historical and artistic exhibits in the Rotunda and Hall of Presidents and Chancellors offer an escape from the intensity of study while the Guyon Auditorium welcomes stimulating films, presentations, and programs.
 Art is found throughout the building to satisfy a variety of aesthetic tastes.
 Guyon Auditorium features stimulating presentations, programs, and films.

 Delyte’s Café, inside the north entrance, features Seattle’s Best Coffee and other beverages, soups, sandwiches, and snacks in a casual, open environment designed for conversation and recharging.